tomasr8/SR-Code/README.md

 - image

 - First, we convert the image into a binary black & white image using Otsu's method
-- Next, we use openCV's function to find candidate contours which are processed to select likely candidates.
+- Next, we use OpenCV's function to find candidate contours which are processed to select likely candidates.
 - Each contour is mapped using a homography to remove any distortions
 - To make sure we actually have a qr code on our hands, we check for the presents of the circles at the center.
 There are a lot of rectangular objects in the wild, so this helps firlter out unlikely candidates.
 - Next, we look for the starting corner so that we know where to start reading from.